6Morpheus6/pinokio-wiki/README.md

 On a Mac it is in: `~% / Applications/`
 This will only uninstall Pinokio ***not*** your Apps.
 Your Home directory will stay ***untouched***.
 To remove Pinokio and all its components completely from your system, you need to delete the `pinokio` folder of your home directory as well.
 Additionally you can search for *Pinokio* with your Explorer and delete everything you find.

+### Model and File Management

+- Pinokio will be installed in
+  - `C:\Users\YourName\AppData\Programs\Pinokio` on Windows
+  - `~% / Applications/` on Mac
+- Applications will be installed in `.\pinokio\api`
+  - Each App has their very own Outputs and models folder.
+    - Output folder houses all generated files
+    - Models are stored in the Models / Checkpoints folder

+>Note: If you delete an Application or click the ***Factory Reset*** Button, the Output and Models folder will be deleted as well.
+**Make sure to save any important *Output Files* and *Models* before you delete an App!**

+- Prerequisites (Conda, git, zip, etc.) will be installed in `.\pinokio\bin\miniconda`
+- The Logs folder `.\pinokio\logs` stores all installation logs, launch protocols and system information needed to troubleshoot issues.
+  This folder will be automatically zipped when you hit the ***Report Bug Button***.
+- Temporary files are stored in `.pinokio\Cache` e.g. *Pip_Cache* for components, *Temp* and *Gradio_Temp* for intermediate output files.
+An exception is *HF_Home*.
+Some Apps download their default models in there when they launch the first time.
+*Principally it is possible to delete all files in the Cache folders, these files will be automatically downloaded if they are needed again.*

+> Note: Some of these files, especially models, can be very large and should be kept to save time.

 ---